anyaevostinar/anyaevostinar.github.io/classes/257-s22/project-3-frontend.md

 ### Meets Expectations Criteria
 * Functionality:
-  * Uses the Flask framework correctly
   * There is a useful 401 page
-  * There are two independent features controlled by separate routes that allows the user to get information from the chosen dataset
+  * There are two independent features that allow the user to get information from the chosen dataset
-  * One of the routes uses a route parameter that has some influence on what is displayed
-  * There is an automated test suite that covers all the typical cases and some of the edge cases
+  * The automated test suite passes (no additional tests are required)
 * Design:
-  * The functions/methods are mostly written at a single layer of abstraction
-  * Function names, return values, and parameters generally follow the principles of good design
-  * Function/method [docstrings](https://peps.python.org/pep-0257/) generally provide the required information
-  * There isn't an excessive amount of repeated code
-  * Style mostly follows the [style guide](https://peps.python.org/pep-0008/)
+  * Site makes a good attempt at providing navigation
+  * Accessibility features such as resizing of text and correct use of headings
+  * The HTML and CSS are in separate files
+  * HTML code is acceptable, perhaps with minor presentation aspects bleeding in
+  * HTML and CSS code is somewhat organized
+  * CSS code is acceptable; Some aspects of the CSS could be accomplished more efficiently.

 ### Exceeds Expectations Criteria
 * All the Meets Expectations criteria are met
-* Functionality:
-  * The test suite covers nearly all edge cases
-  * The test suite includes sufficient integration tests
-  * The 401 page is thorough and clear
-  * The features are interesting and enable the user to gain a large amount of information from the dataset
-  * The route parameter(s) are highly effective in enabling the user to gain specific information from the dataset
-* Design:
+* Front-end:
-  * The Flask-specific functionality is separate from the core functionality in separate files
-  * The functions/methods are all written at a single layer of abstraction
-  * Function names, return values, and parameters all follow the principles of good design
-  * Function/method [docstrings](https://peps.python.org/pep-0257/) all provide the required information
-  * There is barely any duplicated code
+  * Page does an excellent job enabling scanability, satisficing, and muddling through.
+Strong execution of conventions and best practices for content organization and accessibility.
+  * HTML only deals with content structure and not any aspect of presentation.
+Code is clearly and concisely written.
+All tags used appropriately.
+  * CSS clearly captures the look-and-feel of the site and renders correctly.
+Code is clearly and concisely written.